Akhara: Historical timeline

 In its earliest usage, akhara referred to training halls for professional fighters.
 Govind Sadashiv Ghurye translates the term as "military regiment".
 Ancient use of the word can be found in the Mahabharata (c.
 400 BCE text describing 900 BCE era) epic which mentions Jarasandha's Akhara at Rajgir.
 Legendary figures like Parashurama and Agastya are credited as the founders of the early martial akhara in certain regions of India.

 Svinth (2002) traces press ups and squats used by South Asian wrestlers to the pre-classical era.
 Many of the popular sports mentioned in the Vedas and the epics have their origins in military training, such as boxing (musti-yuddha), wrestling (maladwandwa), chariot-racing (rathachalan), horse-riding (aswa-rohana) and archery (dhanurvidya).

 When the 8th-century philosopher Adi Shankaracharya (788–820 CE) founded the Dashanami Sampradaya, he divided the ascetics into two categories: Shastradhari (Sanskrit: शास्त्रधारी, lit. scripture-bearers) intelligentsia and Astradhari (Sanskrit: अस्त्रधारी, lit. weapon-bearers) warriors.
 Shankaracharya established Naga sadhus as an astradhari armed order.
-He also popularised the Char Dhams during the rein of Katyuri dynasty of Garhwal Kingdom.
+He also popularised the Char Dhams during the reign of Katyuri dynasty of Garhwal Kingdom.

 In 904 CE and 1146 CE, Niranjani Akhara and Juna Akhara were founded respectively.